Back to articles list Articles Cookbook

 SQL users are often faced with NULL values in their queries and need to process them properly.
 The COALESCE() function helps handle NULL values.
 Read this article to learn how to use COALESCE() in your queries.

 SQL tables store data in records, and records are composed of fields.
 There can be situations where we don’t know the value for a specific field.
-For example, let’s suppose we have a table with data for persons.
-It has the fields first_name, last_name, and marital_status.
-When we don’t know the marital_status for a given person, SQL allows us to assign a NULL value for this field.
-However the NULL value doesn’t mean that the person doesn’t have a marital_status; it only means “we don’t know that value”.
+For example, when we don’t know the marital status of a person, SQL allows us to assign a NULL for this field.
+NULL doesn’t mean that the person doesn’t have a marital_status; it only means we don’t know that value.

-In other words, SQL uses NULL values to represent the absence of value.
-However, NULLs can be tricky to handle.
+SQL uses NULL values to represent the absence of value.
+However, NULL can be tricky to handle.
 That’s why SQL has included the COALESCE() function, which is what we will talk about in this article.

-Before starting on the technical details of NULL and COALESCE(), I suggest checking out our interactive course on Standard SQL Functions.
+Before starting on the technical details of NULL and COALESCE(), I recommend our interactive course on Standard SQL Functions.
 It contains a comprehensive review of NULL values, NULL-related functions, and other common functions in SQL.

 What Does COALESCE() Do?